 Hopefully, you’ve followed the golden rule of off-road adventuring, which involves having a buddy along, in their own vehicle, who can help tow or winch you out of this sticky situation.
 Or maybe, you’re all alone.

 Fear not: numerous products are available to help you free your stuck vehicle and get you moving again, even by yourself.
-Few of these products are as effective, portable, and easy to use as off-road traction mats.
+Few of these products are as effective, portable, and easy to use as the best off-road traction boards on our list.

-Below, we’ll take a closer look at these indispensable accessories, and some of the numerous types you can choose from.
+Below, we’ll take a closer look at the best off-road recovery boards on the market.
 Remember, even if you’re not an off-roader (or don’t drive a 4×4 at all), a set of traction mats (which may be called traction tracks by some sellers) makes a great addition to your emergency kit, especially if you’re traveling in winter.

 Table of contents